-Table 1 shows the variables with the highest correlation and p-value is < 5% shows that correlation between the metrics is significant.
-In cluster analyses eigen centrality, authority score, ego size and coreness metrics are used.
+Table 1 shows the variables with the highest correlation and the p-value is < 5% shows that the correlation between the metrics is significant.
+In cluster analyses, eigen centrality, authority score, ego size, and coreness metrics are used.

 Cluster Analysis

-Firstly, it is tested whether the data set is suitable for clustering or not. İn this section Hopkins statistic is used.
-The statistic is calculated as the mean k-nearest neighbour distance in the real data-set divided by the sum of the mean k-nearest neighbour distances in the real and across all the simulated data-sets.
-A value greater than 0,5 indicates clustered data (Banerjee and Dave, 2004).
-The Hopkins stat is calculated as 0,99.
-So dataset is suitable for classification.
+Firstly, it is tested whether the data set is suitable for clustering or not.
+In this section Hopkins statistic is used.
+The statistic is calculated as the mean k-nearest neighbor distance in the real data-set divided by the sum of the mean k-nearest neighbor distances in the real and across all the simulated data-sets.
+A value greater than 0.5 indicates clustered data (Banerjee and Dave, 2004).
+The Hopkins stat is calculated as 0.99.
+So the dataset is suitable for classification.

-Clusters are created by R programming and cluster maps are showed below:
+Clusters are created by R programming and cluster maps are shown below:

 Figure 3.
 Cluster Maps